lanl/gs_patterns/README.md

 # Description

-Memory analysis tool for finding gather / scatter (g/s) accesses from DynamoRio traces. gs_patterns writes the "subtraces" to a binary trace and spatter yaml format.
+Memory analysis tool for finding scalar and vector gather / scatter (g/s) accesses from DynamoRio traces. gs_patterns writes the "subtraces" to a binary trace and spatter yaml format.
 The source lines of the top aggressors are reported.

 # Use
 ```